yaronf/I-D/STAR/draft-ietf-acme-star.md

 # Introduction

-A certificate owner (referred to in this document as DNO, Domain Name Owner) wishes to delegate the use of its certificate to another entity for a period of time.
-The delegate is typically a different organization, and we will refer to it as NDC, Name Delegation Client.
-The content provider wishes to retain the option of terminating the delegation if something should go wrong.

-This document proposes a solution to the above problem that involves the use of short-term certificates with a DNO's name on them, and a scheme for handling the naming delegation from the DNO to the NDC.
+The ACME protocol {{I-D.ietf-acme-acme}} automates the process of issuing a certificate to a Domain Name Owner (DNO).
+However, if the DNO wishes to obtain a string of short-term certificates originating from the same private key (see {{Topalovic}} for the rationale), she must go through the whole ACME protocol each time a new short-term certificate is needed - e.g., every 2-3 days.
+If done this way, the process would involve frequent interactions between the registration function of the ACME Certification Authority (CA) and the user's backing infrastructure (e.g.: DNS, web servers), therefore making the issuance of short-term certificates exceedingly dependent on the reliability of both.

+This document presents an extension of the ACME protocol that optimizes this process by making short-term certificates first class objects in the ACME ecosystem.
+Once the order for a string of short-term certificates is accepted, the CA is responsible to publish the next certificate at an agreed upon URL before the previous one expires.
+The DNO can terminate the automatic renewal before the natural deadline, if needed - e.g., on key compromise.

-The generated short-term credentials are automatically renewed by an ACME Certification Authority (CA) {{I-D.ietf-acme-acme}} and routinely rotated by the NDC.
-The DNO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and letting the certificate expire shortly thereafter.
+The proposed mechanism can be used as a building block of an efficient name-delegation protocol, for example one that exists between a CDN or a cloud provider and its users {{I-D.sheffer-acme-star-request}}, in a way that makes the delegator (i.e., the DNO) in full control of the delegation by simply instructing the CA to stop the automatic renewal and letting the currently active certificate expire shortly thereafter.

-Using short-term certificates makes revocation cheap and effective
-{{Topalovic}} in case of key compromise or of termination of the delegation; seamless certificate issuance and renewal enable the level of workflow automation that is expected in today's cloud environments.
-Also, compared to other keyless-TLS solutions {{I-D.cairns-tls-session-key-interface}}
-{{I-D.erb-lurk-rsalg}}, the proposed approach doesn't suffer from scalability issues or increase in connection setup latency.

-This document describes an extension to the ACME protocol between the DNO and the CA.
-A companion document
-[I-D.sheffer-acme-star-request] describes how the NDC can request the DNO to initiate the protocol with the ACME server.

-## The HTTPS CDN Use Case

-A content provider (the Domain Name Owner or DNO) has agreements in place with one or more Content Delivery Networks (CDNs) that are contracted to serve its content over HTTPS.
-The CDN terminates the HTTPS connection at one of its edge cache servers and needs to present its clients (browsers, set-top-boxes) a certificate whose name matches the authority of the URL that is requested, i.e. that of the DNO.
-However, many DNOs balk at sharing their long-term private keys with another organization and, equally, CDN providers would rather not have to handle other parties' long-term secrets.
-This problem has been discussed at the IETF under the LURK (limited use of remote keys) title.

-The solution described here enables the CDN edge nodes to regularly download a valid certificate delegated by the DNO.
-The DNO may stop this issuance when it no longer wishes to delegate its identity to the CDN.

-## Cloud Use Case

-A similar use case is that of cloud infrastructure components, such as load balancers and Web Application Firewalls (WAF).
-These components are typically provisioned with the DNO's certificate, and similarly to the CDN use case, many organizations would prefer to manage the private key only on their own cloud-based or on-premise hosts, often on Hardware Security Modules (HSMs).

-Here again, the STAR solution allows the DNO to delegate authority over the domain to the cloud provider, with the ability to revoke this authority at any time.

 ## Terminology

 DNO
-: Domain Name Owner, the owner of a domain that needs to be delegated.
+: Domain Name Owner, the owner of a domain

-NDC
-: Name Delegation Client, the entity to which the domain name is delegated for a limited time.
-In the CDN use case of this solution, the Client is the CDN (in fact, readers may note the similarity of the two acronyms).

-CDN
-: Content Delivery Network, a widely distributed network that serves the domain's web content to a wide audience at high performance.

 STAR
 : Short-Term, Automatically Renewed X.509 certificates.

-ACME
-: The IETF Automated Certificate Management Environment, a certificate management protocol.

-CA
-: A Certificate Authority that implements the ACME protocol.
+NDC
+: Name Delegation Client, an entity to which the domain name owned by the DNO is delegated for a limited time.
+This might be a CDN edge cache, a cloud provider's load balancer or Web Application Firewall (WAF).

 ## Conventions used in this document